Gary D. Rhodes: Other works

-In addition to his other work, Rhodes publishes fiction and poetry under pseudonyms and, occasionally, under his own name.
+In addition to his other work, Rhodes publishes fiction and poetry under pseudonyms and occasionally under his own name.
 He has also booked jazz concerts in Oklahoma.

 Films

 Documentaries

 Rhodes’ early documentary films concentrated on the subject of jazz music.
 His first film was Solo Flight: The Genius of Charlie Christian (1992).
-Directed by Rhodes when he was only eighteen years old, the film received positive reviews in such publications as The Christian Science Monitor, Booklist, Cadence, and The L.A.
+Directed by Rhodes when he was 18, the film received positive reviews in such publications as The Christian Science Monitor, Booklist, Cadence, and The L.A.
 Jazz Scene.
-The making of the film not only revealed the location of Christian’s hitherto-unknown and unmarked burial spot, but it also raised funds for a historical marker to be placed upon the site.
-Rhodes’ next film, Fiddlin’ Man: The Life and Times of Bob Wills (1993), became a successful fundraiser for a number of PBS stations.
-Downbeat lauded the film for “doing justice” to its legendary subject.
+The making of the film revealed the location of Christian’s hitherto-unknown and unmarked burial spot, and raised funds for a historical marker to be placed upon the site.

+Rhodes’ film, Fiddlin’ Man: The Life and Times of Bob Wills (1993), became a successful fundraiser for a number of PBS stations.

-Rhodes’ other documentaries focus on the subject of film history, such as Lugosi: Hollywood's Dracula (1999), a finalist at the Hollywood Film Festival in the year 2000.
-SF Weekly called it “sublime.”
-Then, his film Banned in Oklahoma (2005) chronicled an unfolding, five-year legal battle over the banning of Volker Schlöndorff’s The Tin Drum in Oklahoma.
+Rhodes’ other documentaries focus on the subject of film history, such as Lugosi: Hollywood's Dracula (1999), which was a finalist at the 2000 Hollywood Film Festival.

+His film Banned in Oklahoma (2005) chronicled a five-year legal battle over the banning of Volker Schlöndorff’s The Tin Drum in Oklahoma.
 In 2005, the Criterion Collection released Banned in Oklahoma on DVD with The Tin Drum (1979).
-The documentary, which the Dallas Morning News called a “worthy mate” to the German masterpiece, also shared the award for best film at the 2004 DeadCenter Film Festival in Oklahoma.
+The documentary shared the award for best film at the 2004 DeadCenter Film Festival in Oklahoma.